Hardcore Justice (2021): Storylines

-The event featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
+The event featured professional wrestling matches involving different wrestlers from preexisting scripted feuds and storylines.
 Wrestlers portray heroes, villains, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match or series of matches.

 On the March 23 episode of Impact!, Impact Knockouts Champion Deonna Purrazzo defeated Jazz in a non-title match, with interference from Susan.
 The following week, while Purrazzo and Susan were having an interview, Jazz attacked them.
 Jazz would later go to Tommy Dreamer, demanding that she get her hands on Purrazzo.
-Dreamer would have the two booked for Hardcore Justice, but before that, talked about how he and Jazz used to be in Extreme Championship Wrestling (ECW) and how they used to have Ultimate Jeopardy matches in ECW.
-As a match where all participants wager something, Dreamer asked Jazz to put something at stake, while Purrazzo put her championship on the line.
+Dreamer would have the two booked for Hardcore Justice, but before that, he talked about how he and Jazz used to be in Extreme Championship Wrestling (ECW) and how they used to have Ultimate Jeopardy matches in ECW.
+As a match in which all participants wager something, Dreamer asked Jazz to put something at stake, while Purrazzo put her championship on the line.
 Jazz proclaimed that she is willing to put her career on the line for the title, officially making it a Title vs. Career match.

 On the March 30 episode of Impact!, Dreamer held a meeting of various knockouts, announcing a weapons match for Hardcore Justice, with the winner receiving an opportunity for the Impact Knockouts Championship at Rebellion.
 Alisha Edwards, Havok, Jordynne Grace, Rosemary, Susan, and Tenille Dashwood were announced as participants.

-On the March 23 episode of Impact!, Eddie Edwards kicked The Good Brothers (Doc Gallows and Karl Anderson) out of the locker room, seeing how their friendship with AEW World Champion Kenny Omega, did not make them "one of the boys".
+On the March 23 episode of Impact!, Eddie Edwards kicked The Good Brothers (Doc Gallows and Karl Anderson) out of the locker room, seeing how their friendship with AEW World Champion Kenny Omega did not make them "one of the boys".
 Just as they were about to leave, they encountered Decay (Black Taurus and Crazzy Steve), who mocked how The Good Brothers lost both their tag team titles and the respect of the locker room.
 On the April 8 episode of Impact!, a match between Black Taurus and Doc Gallows was scheduled for Hardcore Justice.

 It was announced that Hardcore Justice will also play host to a Hardcore Blindfold match between Jake Something and Brian Myers.
-Myers has been wearing an eyepatch since January after a match with Fallah Bahh, saw him being "poked" in the eye.
-On the April 8 episode of Impact!, Myers attacked both Something and old friend-turned-enemy Matt Cardona, where he accepted Cardona's offer for a match at Rebellion, but not before pushing Something into the steel steps, which had clipped his eye.
+Myers has been wearing an eyepatch since January, after a match with Fallah Bahh, who saw him being "poked" in the eye.
+On the April 8 episode of Impact!, Myers attacked both Something and his old friend-turned-enemy Matt Cardona, where he accepted Cardona's offer for a match at Rebellion, but not before pushing Something into the steel steps, which had clipped his eye.
 The Hardcore Blindfold match, essentially a blindfold match with hardcore rules, was scheduled not long after.

 On the April 8 episode of Impact!, Tommy Dreamer booked an eight-man tag team Hardcore War featuring himself and three men of his choosing (revealed as Eddie Edwards, Willie Mack, and Impact World Champion Rich Swann) against Violent By Design (Eric Young, Deaner, Joe Doering, and Rhino).
 The rules of Hardcore War are as follows: